Skip to Content

 • Thyroid hormones, e.g., synthetic levothyroxine, have been found to have some success.
 However, results vary.

 Although treatment can significantly improve a dog’s life, it can also cause bothersome side effects.
-Sadly there is no treatment to cure them.
+Sadly, there is no treatment to cure them.

 Are Mini and Dwarf German Shepherds The Same?

 Dwarf German Shepherds exist due to genetic disorders, while mini German Shepherds don’t actually exist.
 They’re cross-bred for aesthetic purposes.
-However, if your German Shepherd looks small, it’s essential to crosscheck with various signs of dwarfism.

-A dwarf German Shepherd needs the vet’s intervention to check for medical treatment.
 On the other hand, miniature German Shepherds are cross-bred with other small breeds like Daschund, Border Collie, Corgi, and Poodle.
 As a result, the latter doesn’t need medical intervention.

 Note: Be cautious about potential impacts when different breeds are allowed to breed for aesthetic reasons.